 -

 Yes.
 ECON 202 is only offered in an online format at Texas A&M. The ECON 202 professor has curated this class to be top notch.
+Aside from ECON 202, all other Economics courses at Texas A&M are in-person.
+No additional online Economics courses are offered.

 -